pankaj0805/Roomiez/README.md

 DEVELOPERS: Kelly Maisel, Ashrit Yerukola, Mac-Rufus Umeokolo

-DESCRIPTION: Roomiez is an online website where users can
+DESCRIPTION: Roomiez is an online website where users can meet people that are looking for a roommate in a safe environment!
+Using compatibility features, Roomiez will make suggestions for potential roommates in your area!

 TOOLS NECESSARY: